fmalina/revisions-blocl/activism/utopiaforrealists.md

 By the year 2013, six billion of the globe’s seven billion inhabitants owned a cell phone.

-But the real crisis of our times, of my generation, is not that we don’t have it good, or even that we might be worse off later on.
-No, the real crisis is that we can’t come up with anything better.
+But the real crisis of our times, of my generation, is not that we don't have it good, or even that we might be worse off later on.
+No, the real crisis is that we can't come up with anything better.

 Without utopia, we are lost.
 Not that the present is bad; on the contrary.
 However, it is bleak, if we have no hope of anything better.

-Had you asked the greatest economist of the 20th century what the biggest challenge of the 21st would be, he wouldn’t have had to think twice.
+Had you asked the greatest economist of the 20th century what the biggest challenge of the 21st would be, he wouldn't have had to think twice.
 Leisure.

 By 2030, Keynes said, mankind would be confronted with the greatest challenge it had ever faced: what to do with a sea of spare time.
 Unless politicians make